Battle of the Bulge: Drafting the offensive

 Several senior German military officers, including Generalfeldmarschalls Model and von Rundstedt, expressed concern as to whether the goals of the offensive could be realized.
 Model and von Rundstedt both believed aiming for Antwerp was too ambitious, given Germany's scarce resources in late 1944.
 At the same time, they felt that maintaining a purely defensive posture (as had been the case since Normandy) would only delay defeat, not avert it.
-They thus developed alternative, less ambitious plans that did not aim to cross the Meuse River (in German and Dutch: Maas); Model's being Unternehmen Herbstnebel ('Operation Autumn Mist') and von Rundstedt's Fall Martin ('Plan Martin').
+They thus developed alternative, less ambitious plans that did not aim to cross the Meuse River (in German and Dutch: Maas); Model's being Unternehmen Herbstnebel (Operation Autumn Mist) and von Rundstedt's Fall Martin (Plan Martin).
 The two field marshals combined their plans to present a joint "small solution" to Hitler.
-(Note: The Ardennes offensive was also named Rundstedt-Offensive, but von Rundstedt strongly objected "to the fact that this stupid operation in the Ardennes is sometimes called the 'Rundstedt-Offensive'.
+(Note: The Ardennes offensive was also named Rundstedt-Offensive, but von Rundstedt strongly objected "to the fact that this stupid operation in the Ardennes is sometimes called the Rundstedt-Offensive.
 This is a complete misnomer.
 I had nothing to do with it.
 It came to me as an order complete to the last detail.
 Hitler had even written on the plan in his own handwriting 'not to be altered'".)
-(Note: Wacht am Rhein was renamed Herbstnebel after the operation was given the go-ahead in early December, although its original name remains much better known.)
+(Note: Wacht am Rhein was renamed Herbstnebel after the operation was agreed in early December, although its original name remains much better known.)
 When they offered their alternative plans, Hitler would not listen.
 Rundstedt later testified that while he recognized the merit of Hitler's operational plan, he saw from the very first that "all, absolutely all conditions for the possible success of such an offensive were lacking."

 Model, commander of German Army Group B (Heeresgruppe B), and von Rundstedt, overall commander of the German Army Command in the West (OB West), were put in charge of carrying out the operation.
 The positions of the Allied armies stretched from southern France all the way north to the Netherlands.
-German planning for the counteroffensive rested on the premise that a successful strike against thinly manned stretches of the line would halt Allied advances on the entire Western Front.
+German planning for the counteroffensive rested on the premise that an attack against thinly manned stretches of the line would halt Allied advances on the Western Front.